-It's no surprise that a thorough onboarding process is important, so new employees settles in well and swift in your company.
+It's no surprise that a thorough onboarding process is important so new employees settle in well and swiftly in your company.
 But...

-Have you ever thought that the elements and dynamics that makes games fun actually can be used to make your new hire settle in her new job the best way possible?
+Have you ever thought that the elements and dynamics that make games fun actually can be used to make your new hire settle in her new job the best way possible?

 In many companies onboarding (and preboarding) is an overseen part of the recruitment process.
 A process that starts with a need, a hire, and hopefully a long an ever-lasting marriage between employee and company.